 Yan Cong (b.1991) is an independent photographer based in Beijing, China.
 She focuses most of her long-term projects on women’s issues, China's rural-urban transition, and China’s relations with its neighbors.

 In 2015, Yan was selected to participate in the Angkor Photo Workshop and the New York Portfolio Review.
 She received a student grant from Oslo University College for her long-term project on Cambodian women migrating to China for marriage.
 In 2016, she received a grant from the Abigail Cohen Fellowship in Documentary Photography co-founded by ChinaFile and Magnum Foundation, and a grant from Guyu, a foundation founded by Tencent to support non-fiction work.
-She has been nominated for the Joop Swart Masterclass in 2016 and 2017.
+Yan was selected as one of the six global talents in Asia by World Press Photo's 6x6 program.
+She has been nominated for the Joop Swart Masterclass in 2016, 2017 and 2019.
+Yan is a Logan Nonfiction Fellow at Carey Institute for Global Good.